The Web address of this article is http://sfhelp.org/cx/apps/defensive.htm

 The first steps in responding to any problem

-behavior are to be
+behavior are to be aware of it, how you feel

-of it, and to understand what causes it.
+about it, and to understand what causes it.

 How would you describe "personal defensiveness"